nishalsach/nishalsach/README.md

 Hi, I’m Sachita, and I'm a 2nd-year PhD student at Northwestern University's program in [Technology and Social Behaviour](https://tsb.northwestern.edu/).

-I currently work with [http://www.nickdiakopoulos.com](Dr. Nick Diakopoulos) in the [https://cj-lab.org](Computational Journalism Lab), where we study the impact of algorithms and automation on the news.
+I currently work with [Dr. Nick Diakopoulos](http://www.nickdiakopoulos.com) in the [Computational Journalism Lab](https://cj-lab.org), where we study the impact of algorithms and automation on the news.

 Some of my other projects also involve the study of cultural industries such as music and film, with a focus on how novelty impacts the success and reception of cultural products.
 In my work, I combine methods in machine learning, text-as-data, and network science with qualitative approaches drawn from the social sciences.
 Welcome to my GitHub!